 Scribeberry

-What it offers: Ambient AI scribe that listens in consultation, auto-generates structured notes, supports many languages, integrates with EMRs.
+What it offers: Ambient AI scribe that listens in consultation, auto-generates structured notes, supports many languages, and integrates with EMRs.

 Why included: It represents a viable low-to-moderate cost option (especially compared to enterprise systems costing $600+).